-The oil and natural gas industry is subject to extensive regulation and control of operations (including with respect to land tenure, exploration, development, production, refining and upgrading, transportation, and marketing) as a result of legislation enacted by various levels of government and with respect to the pricing and taxation of crude oil and natural gas through legislation enacted by, and agreements among, the federal and provincial governments of Canada, all of which should be carefully considered by investors in the Canadian petroleum and natural gas industry.
+The oil and natural gas industry is subject to extensive regulation and control of operations (including with respect to land tenure, exploration, development, production, refining and upgrading, transportation and marketing) as a result of legislation enacted by various levels of government and with respect to the pricing and taxation of crude oil and natural gas through legislation enacted by, and agreements among, the federal and provincial governments of Canada, all of which should be carefully considered by investors in the Canadian petroleum and natural gas industry.
 All current legislation is a matter of public record and the Company is unable to predict what additional legislation or amendments may be enacted.
-While it is not expected that any of these controls or regulations will affect the operations of the Company in a manner materially different than they would affect other oil and gas corporations of similar size, investors should consider such legislation, regulations and agreements governing the oil and natural gas industry in Western Canada.
+While it is not expected that any of these controls or regulations will affect the operations of the Company in a manner materially different than they would affect other oil and gas corporations of similar size, investors should consider such legislation, regulations and agreements carefully.
+Outlined below are some of the principal aspects of legislation, regulations and agreements governing the oil and natural gas industry in Western Canada.